 Now the binoculars swivel round, and they end up looking right here into this room, right now.
-They zone in on this week and all the activities we've been doing - what can you see happening?
-How does it feel to be here now after this very strange year?
+They zone in on this week - what can you see happening?
+How does it feel to be here now after this very strange time?
 What are the activities which you most want to spend time on?
-Do you see yourself playing, or reading, or spending time with people, or something else?
+Do you see yourself spending time with people, or reading, or catching up on hobbies, or something else?